Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Mask2Flow-TSE

+Given the input mixture mel-spectrogram $X$ and a target speaker embedding $d$, the masking stage estimates a soft mask:

-which is then applied element-wise to obtain an initial enhanced spectrogram $X_{\text{enh}}$:
+The estimated mask $M$ is then element-wise multiplied with the mixture $X$ to produce the enhanced spectrogram $X_{\text{enh}}$:

-The second stage employs flow matching to refine this coarse output.
+The following flow matching stage refines this coarse output.
 The key insight is that starting from the already-enhanced $X_{\text{enh}}$ rather than Gaussian noise significantly reduces the generation burden.
 The final output is produced by:

 where $\hat{Y}$ approaches the clean target speech $Y$ with only a single inference step.
-Our model operates on log-mel spectrograms compatible with Whisper ASR, enabling direct integration as a plug-and-play frontend.
+Note that our model operates on log-mel spectrograms compatible with Whisper ASR~\cite{radford2023robust}, enabling direct integration as a plug-and-play frontend.
 The following subsections describe each stage in detail.